Indiana Pacers Listed As Potential Free Agency Destination For Will Barton

 The Indiana Pacers put together an amazing 2017-18 NBA season after trading Paul George and being laughed at by the national media.
 Victor Oladipo became an All-Star for the first time and led the Pacers to a 48-34 season.
 They also pushed the Cleveland Cavaliers to seven games in the first round of the NBA Playoffs.

-Nate McMillan and company are now viewed as a force to be reckoned with looking ahead to next season.
+Nate McMillan and company are now viewed as a force to be reckoned with, looking ahead to next season.
 Kevin Pritchard will also have a good amount of money to work with this offseason to improve the Pacers.

 First, the team will have to figure out what Thaddeus Young and Cory Joseph are going to do with their player options.
-Both players have earned bigger contracts than they are currently on, but perhaps they will opt into their contracts due to the comradery in the locker room.
+Both players have earned bigger contracts than they are currently on, but perhaps they will opt into their contracts due to the camaraderie in the locker room.
 If they do opt in, the Pacers can then make decisions on Al Jefferson, Lance Stephenson, and a few of the other younger players.

 Looking at free agency, there are a few players that could be intriguing fits for the Pacers.
 Aaron Gordon is one name that has been floated around as an ideal fit for Indiana.